adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 People often ask me if it's okay to use a placeholder in addition to a label.
 I suggest that if the hint is valuable to the user experience, we should make it easy to read.
 Putting the hint inside a placeholder doesn't achieve this.

 On the other hand, if you're using it as an enhancement, it suggests the hint isn't particularly important.
-In which case don't bother including at all.
+In which case don't bother including it at all.
 Not every field needs a hint.

 In any case, these problems are easy to avoid.
 [Always use a label](/articles/always-use-a-label/).
 And if necessary, include a hint outside the field too.